-In order to be considered for this funding, an applicant must:
+In order to be considered for this grant, you must:

 1. Be a current Hampshire student in good academic and disciplinary standing.